-For entry on to the Standard Entry Medicine programme, the majority of universities request AAA at A Level, although some do accept AAB or specify that a grade B will be accepted if an A*A is achieved for two science subjects.
+For entry on to the Standard Entry Medicine programme, the majority of universities request AAA at A Level, although there is some variation with some accepting slightly lower grades than this and others requesting higher.

 For Scottish Highers AA is generally required for Advanced Highers; however, there is variation between institutions with some universities accepting AB and some requesting 3 Advanced Highers ranging from AAA - BBB, so it’s important that you check the requirements for individual universities.

 For Standard Entry Medicine applicants are generally required to have a minimum of 5 GCSEs graded 6 (B) or above; although this does vary, with some medical schools requesting a higher minimum number of GCSEs and some requesting lower minimum grades (4 / C).
 Universities also normally identify minimum grades for Science subjects, Maths and English.